perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

     its cover date and its slug (a one-word description of a story).
     They do not, however, consist of the file name.
 This is in keeping with W3C
-    [suggestions](http://www.w3.org/Provider/Style/URI.html "âCool URIs don't
+    [suggestions](http://www.w3.org/Provider/Style/URI.html "“Cool URIs don't
-    changeâ, by Tim Berners-Lee").
-The idea is that the story has a directory URI, and there may be several forms of the story with different file names in that directory, such as âindex.htmlâ for HTML, ârdf.xmlâ for RDF, and âindex.pdfâ for PDFs.
+    change“, by Tim Berners-Lee").
+The idea is that the story has a directory URI, and there may be several forms of the story with different file names in that directory, such as “index.html” for HTML, “rdf.xml” for RDF, and “index.pdf” for PDFs.

     However, some organizations have Website policies that demand the inclusion of file names in the URI.
 This is so that different documents can be in the same directory.
-A common example might be a âAbout Usâ directory with separate â/about/index.htmlâ,
+A common example might be a “About Us” directory with separate “/about/index.html”,
-    â/about/contact.htmlâ, and â/about/copyright.htmlâ documents.
+    “/about/contact.html”, and “/about/copyright.html” documents.
 Such
-    URIs are not possible by default in Bricolage, which requires that all stories have unique URIs, because each of these stories would have the same URI, namely â/aboutâ.
+    URIs are not possible by default in Bricolage, which requires that all stories have unique URIs, because each of these stories would have the same URI, namely “/about”.
 To get around this issue, set the `STORY_URI_WITH_FILENAME` Boolean directive to a true value.
     From then on, all stories will include their file names in their URIs.
 Be careful, though!
 Existing stories will not have their URIs